MyWay (ticketing system): Criticism

 The launch of MyWay+ was criticised for unreliability, with customers reporting card scanners displaying error messages, and many users being unable to access the MyWay+ app and website.
 MyWay+ card shortages were also feared as retailers were quick ran out of stock.
 Users reported that real-time information was not available on launch day, with the MyWay+ journey planner showing only scheduled times.
 Whilst this issue was resolved, the real-time data feed for bus services is not yet available to third-party transport apps, such as Google Maps and Anytrip.

 MyWay ticket vending machines were also yet to be replaced with MyWay+ ticket vending machines.
 The installation of these was initially delayed to December 2024, before being pushed back indefinitely.
-Transport Canberra asks customers to use another payment method in the interim.
+Transport Canberra asked customers to use another payment method in the interim.
 The ACT Government later conceded the MyWay+ launch should have been delayed by at least a week, despite Transport Canberra's confidence in the system.
+Installation of MyWay+ ticket vending machines took place in May 2025.